Vocabulary for a Changing Climate

 - tidal energy – electricity created by the rise and fall of ocean tides.
 The moving water turns a turbine connected to a generator that creates electricity.

-- tipping point – the point at which a series of small changes create a much larger change without the ability to reverse course; e.g., If too much ice melts from the Poles, it will create a tipping point for rapidly increasing global warming and climate change.
+- tipping point – the point at which a series of small changes creates a much larger change without the ability to reverse course; e.g., If too much ice melts from the Poles, it will create a tipping point for rapidly increasing global warming and climate change.

 - transition – move from one way of doing things to another way; e.g., many cities are transitioning from diesel powered buses to electric buses.